tdewolff/go-vue-template/README.md

 ## Run
 ### Development mode
-Server in dev mode will enable CORS headers from localhost:8080.
+Server with `DevURL` set in `config.json` will enable CORS headers from localhost:8080.
 Running the Vue client will automatically open the browser at http://localhost:8080/
 ``` bash
 # Start API server at :3000
 go-vue-template